Are you a finance manager or controller and struggling due to a lack of effective supplier invoice approval workflow?

 This is an average of the time takes to process each invoice.
 You should be able to get this easily from your invoice processing system

-An efficient Invoice approval process is the key to increasing the productivity of A/P team.
+An efficient Invoice approval process is the key to increasing the productivity of the AP team.

 By implementing an invoice approval process